 A study performed on the social support for mothers during the postpartum period found that most mothers faced barriers to mobilizing support.
 Mothers reported that asking for help made them feel as though it reflected negatively on their abilities as a mother, that family and friends would judge them, or that it would be a burden.
 Often, their family and friends didn’t realize this or see how the mother was struggling.
 A postpartum support group can teach you how to ask for help without inducing these feelings.

 Other Services at Yellow Chair

-At our Los Angeles, CA-based therapy practice, we strive to help you find connectedness with yourself and others.
+At our Los Angeles, CA and New York City, NY-based therapy practice, we strive to help you find connectedness with yourself and others.
 Our support groups do just that.
 In addition to support groups, our therapists offer a variety of services.
 These services include anxiety treatment, trauma therapy and PTSD treatment, and EMDR therapy.
 And we can work with teens, adults, and couples.
-Most importantly, we can meet with anyone living in the state of California using online therapy.
+Most importantly, we also provide online therapy to meet with anyone living in the state of California and New York.